-373. Introduction to Entrepreneurship (3).
+373. Introduction to Entrepreneurship (3:).

 This course provides an overview of entrepreneurship.
 Students evaluate companies using the business model to explain how the components of the venture work together to create profit.
-They differentiate between ideas and opportunities and and do a self-assessment to determine their own strengths and weaknessess.
+They differentiate between ideas and opportunities and do a self-assessment to determine their own strengths and weaknesses.
 Entrepreneurs and business professional will interact with student to provide an entrepreneurial perspective on life.
-Notes: Offered in fall and spring.